Ivan2001otp/Tik-Tok-clone/README.md

-# React-Todo-App
+# Tik-Tok-app
-This project helps to understand the concepts of React like jsx , components , directories , state , hooks and much more.
+This project built with Flutter and backend is Firebase.